Viggy005/eng99_IACode_Terraform/README.md

 - sudo mkdir all
 - cd all
 - sudo ansible-vault create pass.yml (this will take us inot vim)
+  - we will be promted to create a password(1234)
   - aws_access_key: xxxxxxxxxx
   - aws_secret_key: xxxxxxxxxx
   - press esc
-  - type out ":wq!" and press enter
+  - type out ":wq!" and press enter to exit
   ![](pics/ansible_vault_key/pass_yml.png)
+  - sudo ansible-vault edit pass.yml
+  - shift +zz to quit whne in edit mode

 - ssh into app
   - cd etc